What is an EV Charging Connector?

 The IEC 62196 Type 2 connector (also known as Mennekes for the company that created the design in 2009).
 It is a circular connector with a flattened top edge, used mainly in Europe and was selected by the European Commission as the official charging plug of the European Union in 2013.
 In North America, it was released under the name SAE J3068, a three-phase AC connector, and in the China as the Guobiao standard GB/T 20234.2-2015 for AC-charging.

 DC Charging Plugs are either CHAdeMO or CCS.
 CHAdeMO is used in Asian vehicles for high charging capacities and bidirectional charging.
-Bidirectional charging allows fully charged vehicles to act as during power outages by returning power to the home or grid.
+Bidirectional charging allows fully charged vehicles to act as a generator during power outages by returning power to the home or grid.
 CCS (combined charging system) Is a charging connector which combines the AC charging with two DC conductors and has two additional power contacts.
 The CCS is capable of very fast charging.

 “We started with 125 amps at 500 volts.
 That comes out to a little over 50 kilowatts.
 About ten-years-ago that was sort of like the fast charging DC standard,” said Kirk Hilbourn, EV charging product marketing manager at JAE.
 “But now moving forward, we are in the process of developing a CCS type-1with output capabilities of up to 200 kilowatts.
 And as we’re trying to develop this, we are already hearing, okay, we need to see 300 amps.”